Loading...

 create new gcp project

-4. You'll then be prompted to start a new collection to store data.
+3. You'll be prompted to create a new collection to store data.
 Name your collection something memorable (e.g. "notecard-data").
+Ignore the "Add its first document" section, as that will be populated automatically when we start syncing data from Notehub.

 gcp new collection